 - Self-tests using a glucose meter that measures your blood sugar at a specific moment

 - The A1C test performed by your doctor, which shows your average blood sugar level over the past 2-3 months

 Over time, high blood sugar can lead to serious long-term health problems.
 The good news is that scientific studies have proven that control of blood sugar may help delay or even prevent diabetes complications – get started by learning more about the signs and causes of high blood sugar and tips to help prevent its development.
 Click here to test your knowledge about blood sugar.

 What happens when you have high blood sugar?

 Insulin is a hormone needed for proper control of blood sugar.
 Specifically, insulin helps move sugar from your blood into most of your body’s cells, where sugar is used for energy.
 In patients with type 2 diabetes, the pancreas does not make enough insulin, and/or the insulin that the pancreas makes does not work the way that it should.
 As a result, sugar in the blood cannot enter most cells and the cells are unable to use this sugar for energy, while the liver makes too much sugar.
 This in turn, causes blood sugar levels to get too high, which can cause serious long-term health problems.

 What should I do if I have symptoms?

-- If you haven’t been diagnosed with type 2 diabetes, see your diabetes healthcare team (primary care provider, endocrinologist and diabetes educator) for an evaluation
+- If you haven’t already been diagnosed with type 2 diabetes, see your health care provider for an evaluation

 - Click here for more information on what to do if your blood sugar levels are too high